How to look after your car’s brakes

 How to protect your car’s engine in storage

-Depending on how long you’re intending to store your vehicle (in this situation, who knows?), how to prepare your vehicle’s fluid varies.
+Depending on how long you’re intending to store your vehicle, how to prepare your vehicle’s fluid varies.

 If you don’t expect to leave your car for long, make sure you do so with a full tank of fuel so as to avoid condensation building up in the empty space and contaminating your fuel or rusting the tank.